Baton Rouge Perio Logo

 PERIODONTAL DISEASE AND PREGNANCY

 Pregnant women with periodontal disease expose their unborn children to a variety of risks and possible complications.
 Pregnancy causes many hormonal changes in women, which increase the likelihood of developing periodontal diseases such as gingivitis, or gum inflammation.
-These oral problems have been linked to preeclampsia, or low birth weight of the baby, as well as premature birth.
+These oral concerns have been linked to preeclampsia, or low birth weight of the baby, as well as premature birth.

 THE CONNECTION